 - Replace windshield washer pump

 If you conclude that the washer pump is defective you can replace it with a new one.
 Usually, the pumps are easy to replace.
 The hardest part is getting to the pump itself as in many cases you may need to remove body parts such as a front bumper or a fender or the wheel lining.
 New replacement windshield washer pump can be purchased on Amazon.
-If you would rather save even more money, you can purchase a used Mercedes windshield washer pump on eBay.
+If you would rather save even more money, you can purchase a used Mercedes windshield washer pump on eBay (eBay link).

 One very common problem that we see frequently is disconnected washer fluid lines.
 If the washer fluid line gets disconnected, you may experience that there is no washer fluid spraying on your windshield or you may notice very little washer fluid spraying on the windshield.
 When this is the issue you will also notice windshield washer fluid fall on the ground.
 Follow the steps below to learn how we fixed a similar problem using only Multi-Purpose Cable Ties.